 Chateau Larcis Ducasse Vineyards, Terroir, Grapes, Winemaking

-The 10.85 hectare St. Emilion vineyard of Larcis Ducasse is planted to 78% Merlot and 22% Cabernet Franc.
+The 11.3-hectare vineyard of Larcis Ducasse is planted to 83% Merlot and 17% Cabernet Franc.
 This shows a slight change in the vineyard, as more Cabernet Franc has been added to the plantings since 2003.
 The vineyard is located just around the bend in the road from Chateau Pavie.
 In fact, their vines abut each other.

-They have other good neighbors as well.
-To the south you find Chateau Canon La Gaffeliere and La Gaffeliere, and as you move north, Chateau Troplong Mondot, Chateau Pavie Macquin are not far away.
 The terroir of Chateau Larcis Ducasse is a mixture of soils.
-The vines on the top of plateau and the slopes have a south facing exposure.
-At the higher elevations on the plateau, the terroir is limestone, clay and chalk soils.
+The vines on the top of the plateau and the slopes have a south-facing exposure.
+At the higher elevations on the plateau, which hits 86 meters at their peak, here the terroir is limestone, clay, and chalk soils.

 To produce the wine of Chateau Larcis Ducasse, the grapes are whole berry fermented.
 The fruit is transported by gravity flow into traditional, cement tanks for fermentation.
 Cuvaison takes between 25-28 days.
-There are no pump overs.
+There are no pump-overs.
 Pigeages are conducted during fermentation.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.

 Since the dynamic duo of Nicolas Thienpont and Stephane Derenoncourt began making the wines, they have continued improving.
 All one has to do is taste the wines produced at Chateau Larcis Ducasse today and compare the younger wines against the older, pre-2003 vintages to see the difference.